Aladdin is playing in cinemas now.

-Back in 1992 Disney brought us the animated musical film Aladdin, the middle of a trilogy of highly successful films that became instant Disney classics.
-Although never as strong as the two giants sitting either side of it (Beauty and Beast 1991 and The Lion King 1994).
-What made Aladdin a classic was primarily the raucous energy and ad lib comedy of the late Robin Williams as the Genie.
+In 1992, Disney brought us the animated musical film Aladdin, the middle of a trilogy of highly successful films that became instant Disney classics.
+While never as strong as the two giants sitting on either side of it, Beauty and Beast 1991 and, The Lion King 1994, Aladdin thrived on the raucous energy and ad-lib comedy of the late Robin Williams as the Genie.
 Now continuing the Disney obsession with live action remakes, Guy Richie brings us a colourful remake of the original animated film, and despite being a strange choice as Director, Richie largely pulls off an enjoyable, musical romp.